-The Lady Vanishes takes this very serious premise and plays it mostly for laughs.
+The Master of Suspense takes this very serious premise and plays it mostly for laughs.
 This is perhaps a ploy to distract the viewer from noticing that the story makes no sense.
-I didn’t mind the lack of logic, I just expect a little more complexity from a Hitchcock movie.
+I didn’t mind the lack of logic, I just expected a little more complexity from a Hitchcock movie.
 In his book, The Art of Alfred Hitchcock, film scholar Donald Spoto explains quite succinctly my main issue with the movie: “The film lacks rigor and gravity.”

 Perhaps I subconsciously sensed the fact that The Lady Vanishes is one of Hitchcock’s least personal movies.
 Hitchcock didn’t participate in the construction of the script.
 The screenplay was prepared for another filmmaker, who for whatever reason couldn’t make the movie.
 Hitchcock quickly stepped in and made very few changes to the script.
 In all fairness, Hitchcock liked the script and was happy with the assignment.

 The Lady Vanishes does contain many of Hitchcock’s favorite motifs.
 Two of the director’s most recurring themes, “things are not what they seem” and “people pretending to be what they are not,” dominate the narrative.
 Also, the director’s predilection for creating contrasts is very much apparent here: humor vs. suspense, romance vs. politics, capitulation vs. resistance, etc.